HibaKob/SyntheticMicroBundle/Example/README.md

 3. `FEA_Results_*` folder (e.g. 'FEA_Results_Homog_MaxAct0.1_VFA'): This folder contains displacement results extracted at cell centers and saved as text files for each step of the timeseries Finite Element simulation.

+4. `Tissue_Slice_Coordinates.txt` file: This text file contains the contour coordinates (X,Y) of the microbundle used to generate the mesh for the Finite Element simulations.

-Initially, the `Example` folder should have the following structure:
+In addition to the `run_code_*` python files, the `Example` folder should have the following structure initially:

 ```bash
 |___ Example